alf-p-steinbach/cppx-core/docs/example-kwic.md

 The `$fail` macro is provided by *cppx-core/failure-handling/macro-fail.hpp*.

-## 1.6 –  Avoiding unsigned types for numbers.
+## 1.6 –  With slight effort, avoid unsigned types for numbers.

 Code: